Communism

-For much of the 20th century, more than one third of the world's population lived under Communist governments.
+For much of the 20th century, more than one-third of the world's population lived under Communist governments.
 These were characterized by one-party rule, rejection of private property and capitalism, state control of economic activity and mass media, restrictions on freedom of religion, and suppression of opposition.
 With the dissolution of the Soviet Union in 1991, many governments abolished Communist rule.
 Only a few nominally Communist governments remain, such as China, Cuba, Laos, North Korea, (Note: While it refers to its leading ideology as Juche, which is portrayed as a development of Marxism–Leninism, the status of North Korea remains disputed.
 Marxism–Leninism was superseded by Juche in the 1970s and was made official in 1992 and 2009, when constitutional references to Marxism–Leninism were dropped and replaced with Juche.
 In 2009, the constitution was quietly amended so that it removed all Marxist–Leninist references present in the first draft, and also dropped all references to communism.
 Juche has been described by Michael Seth as a version of Korean ultranationalism, which eventually developed after losing its original Marxist–Leninist elements.
 According to North Korea: A Country Study by Robert L. Worden, Marxism–Leninism was abandoned immediately after the start of de-Stalinization in the Soviet Union and has been totally replaced by Juche since at least 1974.
 Daniel Schwekendiek wrote that what made North Korean Marxism–Leninism distinct from that of China and the Soviet Union was that it incorporated national feelings and macro-historical elements in the socialist ideology, opting for its "own style of socialism".
 The major Korean elements are the emphasis on traditional Confucianism and the memory of the traumatic experience of Korea under Japanese rule, as well as a focus on autobiographical features of Kim Il Sung as a guerrilla hero.) and Vietnam.
-Except North Korea, these have allowed more economic competition while maintaining one-party rule.
+Except for North Korea, these have allowed more economic competition while maintaining one-party rule.
 Communism's decline has been attributed to economic inefficiency and to authoritarianism and bureaucracy within Communist governments.